Monetary policy strategy

 The primary objective of the Eurosystem, which consists of the ECB and the national central banks of EU Member States that have adopted the euro, is to maintain price stability.
 Monetary policy’s best contribution to general well-being, in particular to high economic growth and employment, is the maintenance of price stability over the medium term.

-The objective of the Eurosystem is to maintain inflation close to but below the 2% mark over the medium term.
-The decisions in meeting this objective are taken by the Governing Council on the basis of its interest rate strategy, and are implemented within its operational framework.
+The objective of the Eurosystem is to maintain inflation at 2% over the medium term.
+The decisions in meeting this objective are taken by the Governing Council on the basis of its monetary policy strategy, and are implemented within its operational framework.
+The primary monetary policy instrument is the set of ECB policy rates.
+In recognition of the effective lower bound on policy rates, as appropriate, other instruments are used, particular forward guidance, asset purchases and longer-term refinancing operations.